2022 Volkswagen Passat Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

-Note: All Volkswagen Passat Prices above are approximate amounts.
-Prices are subject to change without notice.
+Note: All Volkswagen Passat MSRP, invoice and dealer cost dollar figures above are subject to change without notice.

 A note about rebates: Most rebates are subtracted from the "on the road" figure.
 In most cases, you can have the rebate if you are arranging your own financing or you are paying cash.
 If you decide to use the manufacturer’s low interest financing, you do not usually get the rebate.
 Ask your dealer for details.